 - Residential Hospice Standards: These standards for client care, which are specific to Community Residential Hospices, are consistent with the Norms of Practice developed by the Canadian Hospice Palliative Care Association.

-- Volunteer Training Manual: This curriculum is divided into 15 modules of varying lengths which cover the required 30 hours of training for Ontario’s hospice palliative care visiting volunteers.
+- Volunteer Handbook: This curriculum is divided into 15 modules of varying lengths which cover the required 30 hours of training for Ontario’s hospice palliative care visiting volunteers.
+For members only.

 Publications Available by Download